Introduction

 There are alot of tools, products, APIs, IDEs, you name it, I as a cloud engineer come across.
 A workflow is something personal which you both grow into and enhance with the experience you gain in your technical adventures.

-My workflow revolves heavily around Kubernetes and Azure nowadays and I find it tedious to nagivate between subscriptions, namespaces and clusters because it takes away valuable time and made me have to context switch to write long CLI commands.
+My work in general revolves heavily around Kubernetes and Azure nowadays and I find it tedious to nagivate between subscriptions, namespaces and clusters because it takes away valuable time and made me have to context switch to write long CLI commands.
 This is however no hard problem to fix and well worth the (small) investment.
+Although there are plugins and extentions for kubectl

 I have created three functions in my .zshrc